google/docsy/userguide/content/en/docs/Adding content/Shortcodes/index.md

 Tabbed panes are implemented using two shortcodes:

 * The `tabpane` shortcode, which is the container element for the tabs.
-This shortcode helds **header titles** of the nested tabs as unnamed, **mandatory parameters**.
+This shortcode can optionally held the named parameters `lang` and/or `highlight`.
+The values of these optional parameters are passed on as second `LANG` and third `OPTIONS` arguments to Hugo's built-in [`highlight`](https://gohugo.io/functions/highlight/) function which is used to render the code blocks of the individual tabs.
+In case the header text of the tab equals the `language` used in the tab's code block (as in the first tabbed pane example above), you may specify `langEqualsHeader=true` in the surrounding `tabpane` shortcode.
+Then, the header text of the individual tab is automatically set as `language` parameter of the respective tab.
 * The various `tab` shortcodes which actually represent the tabs you would like to show.
-If needed, you can specify the named parameters `lang` and `highlight` inside this shortcode.
-These parameter values are passed on as second `LANG` and third `OPTIONS` arguments to Hugo's built-in [`highlight`](https://gohugo.io/functions/highlight/) function which is used to render the code blocks of the individual tabs.
-If you don't specify the `lang`parameter, the header title of the corresponding tab is passed onto the `highlight` function as the second `LANG` argument by default.
+You are advised to specify the named parameter `header` for each text in order to set the header text of each tab.
+If needed, you can additionally specify the named parameters `lang` and `highlight` for each tab.
+This allows you to overwrite the settings given in the parent `tabpane` shortcode.
+If the language is neither specified in the `tabpane` nor in the `tab`shortcode, it defaults to Hugo's site variable `.Site.Language.Lang`.